 Tip for Creative Pancakes

-Save plastic figurines, toys and cake decorations to use on special occasions.
+Save plastic figurines, toys and cake decorations to top pancakes on special occasions (don't bake them in the batter.)
 They can brighten up a kids day from the start.

 My Pancake Secret #5

 Let the fighter pilot help, especially when it's time to decorate the pancakes.
 WANT A REAL CHALLENGE?
 Ask the fighter pilot for a theme and then decorate and get creative from the direction they give you.
 Of course, you can always resort to the pancake molds (lots of links to pancake molds included below) but generally, this is when fruit gets used very creatively!